 The BDD comprises five major subsystems:

-- A Scenario Model – controls the movement of platforms on the battlefield and simulates the sensors and weapon systems deployed by the digitized force.
-The Scenario Model is developed using the FLAMES® modelling environment.
-Typically, up to 450 platforms including main battle tanks, armoured personnel carriers, soft skin vehicles, dismounted troops, fixed and rotary winged aircraft are modelled.
+1. A Scenario Model – controls the movement of platforms on the battlefield and simulates the sensors and weapon systems deployed by the digitized force.
+The Scenario Model is developed using the FLAMES® modeling environment.
+Typically, up to 450 platforms including main battle tanks, armoured personnel carriers, soft skin vehicles, dismounted troops, fixed and rotary-winged aircraft are modeled.
 On-board sensor models include human observers, thermal imagers, surveillance radars, laser range finders, navigation sensors (GPS), and fuel gauges.

 The BDD subsystems are distributed across a heterogeneous computing environment (UNIX and Windows NT platforms) and are integrated using an implementation of the Object Management Group’s (OMG) Common Object Request Broker Architecture (CORBA) specification.
 Integration with external simulations is achieved using the Distributed Interactive Simulation (DIS) standard (IEEE 1278).